sharat87/prestige/README.markdown

 - UI Tests?
 - User Guide and User API Reference.
-- A desktop app with <https://github.com/webview/webview> or something similar.
+- A desktop app with NeutralinoJS.
 - A browser extension that, when installed, would make it so that we don't need the proxy anymore.
 - Dockerfiles and ability to start client and server with a single `docker-compose` command.
 - Response handler scripts.
-- Ability to open/edit documents from GitHub, Google Drive and Dropbox.
+- Ability to open/edit documents from GitHub (and Gist), Google Drive and Dropbox.
 - Rich editor features like auto-complete, JSON editing help, hotkeys to start new GET/POST/etc. request etc.

 ## Why the domain?